valuation

 For example, if we spend a fixed £20,000 a year from a £100,000 cash deposit, it will last us slightly over 5 years, depending on interest rates.
 But what if we spend the same fixed £20,000 a year from a portfolio of high-risk shares?
 Depending on how the shares perform, the portfolio might be exhausted in well under 5 years, or it might last considerably longer; there’s no way of knowing for certain, but we can estimate the probabilities.
 If the average length of time before the funds run out is more than from cash, that suggests that the shares may provide more utility.
 But if we’re risk-averse, then the stress of watching wild swings in our portfolio valuation may reduce the utility to us.
 And if we actually ran out of cash too early, any utility we might have enjoyed up to that point could be wiped out.

-So we need to take into account risk aversion or tolerance when valuing an investment portfolio in terms of its utility.
+So it helps to take into account risk aversion or tolerance when valuing an investment portfolio in terms of its utility.

 Holistic valuation